Designing for Ambivalence

 A phone on wheels that gets irritated when used as a toy, protesting “I am not a toy”

-Small edition publication, 2019.
+Small edition publication of exploratory drawings, 2019.
 Goldsmiths

 Public engagement at the Victoria and Albert Museum London, 2017

 Public display at the Freud Museum London, 2017